Raw Pu-erh vs. Green Tea: 5 Key Differences You Must Know

 This post is part of our Aged Tea 101 series.
 Sign up to get the full series!

-Young raw pu-erh tea (or sheng pu'er) that is aged less than three years is often described as having a similar taste profile to green tea.
-Some of the teas in Mansa Tea’s Raw Pu’er collection, for example, can resemble green tea at first taste, but is raw pu-erh green tea?
+Young raw pu-erh tea (or sheng pu'er) aged less than three years is often described as having a similar taste profile to green tea.
+For example, some of the teas in Mansa Tea’s Raw Pu-erh collection can resemble green tea at first taste, but is raw pu-erh green tea?

 Raw Pu-erh vs. Green Tea: 5 Key Differences